 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to blood sugar management.

-Glucofort is a dietary supplement formulated to help support healthy blood sugar levels.
+Glucofort is a dietary supplement used to support healthy blood sugar levels.
 The company claims their supplement can “naturally awaken the feedback loop responsible for blood sugar and healing and regenerative potential that’s lying dormant within you.”

 This appears to be in clear violation of the FDA’s labeling guidelines for dietary supplements, which state that the weight (dosage) of the blend is required to be on the Supplement Facts label.

 We very strongly recommend that consumers avoid any supplement that fails to publish dosage for active ingredients.
-This is a consumer safety issue, because without knowing the ingredient dosage, there is no way to determine that ingredient is safe.
+This is a consumer safety issue, because without knowing dosage information, there's no way to estimate ingredient safety.

 Whether or not these ingredients are effective for blood sugar also cannot be ascertained without dosage, but it's irrelevant because consumers should immediately avoid any supplement without ingredient doses listed.

 Does Glucofort Cause Side Effects?

 Glucofort doesn't appear to have been studied in any clinical trials, which makes it more challenging to determine whether or not the supplement is likely to cause side effects.